 Hi there!
-I'm Nat, a research engineer in the Verified Software group at Imperial College London.
+I'm Nat, a research engineer and PhD student in the Verified Software group at Imperial College London.

-In my free time, I love to explore the artform of video games.
+In my free time, I love tinkering with my NixOS setup, experimenting with self-hosting, and exploring the artform of video games.

 Core Skills